apache/hudi/website/docs/quick-start-guide.md

 <TabItem value="sparksql">

 Hudi support using spark sql to write and read data with the **HoodieSparkSessionExtension** sql extension.
+From the extracted directory run spark-sql with Hudi as:

 ```shell
 # spark sql for spark 3
 spark-sql --packages org.apache.hudi:hudi-spark3-bundle_2.12:0.9.0,org.apache.spark:spark-avro_2.12:3.0.1 \